The Aggregation Problem

 Letting the Probe Decide

-The core idea behind attention probes is to replace the fixed aggregation strategy with a learned one.
-Instead of the researcher choosing mean pooling or last-token, let the probe learn which positions matter for the classification task [1]Attention Probes
+Attention probes replace a fixed aggregation rule with a learned one.
+Instead of committing to mean pooling or the last token, we train the probe to weight positions for the classification task [1]Attention Probes

 Shabalin, S., Belrose, N.